devinit/ddw-analyst-ui/README.md

 6. Install frontend dependencies `npm install`
 7. Bundle frontend code and collect static files `npm run dev` NB: is set to watch for changes and recompile
 8. Run the app. `python manage.py runserver`

-### Development Database

-To create a test development DB,

-1. Run script `./dev-db-setup.sh`
-2. A database **analyst_ui** will be created in your local postgre instance.
-3. Access sample database through default postgre user using

-    `psql -d postgres`

-    `\c analyst_ui`

-4. For additional users, edit script **analyst_ui_users.sql** adding the username that you need
-5. Run script to grant permissions to all the schemas and tables of analyst_ui

 ### End-To-End Testing